 - 1. Idle Speed potentiometer. - a.
-Turn the screw counterclockwise 20 turns. - b.
+Turn the screw counterclockwise to its stop. - b.
 Turn the screw clockwise 10 turns. - c.
 This will set the idle speed potentiometer to its mid position. - 2.
 Run Speed potentiometer. - a.
-Turn the screw counterclockwise 20 turns. - b.
+Turn the screw counterclockwise to its stop. - b.
 Turn the screw clockwise 10 turns. - c.
 This will set the run speed potentiometer to its mid position. - 3.
 Gain potentiometer - a.
 Turn the screw fully counterclockwise. - 4.
 Droop potentiometer - a.
 Turn the screw fully counterclockwise for isochronous operation. - b.
-Turn the screw to approximately 40 for 3 percent droop. - c.
+Turn the screw to approximately 40 for 3 percent droop.
+See Figure 16. - c.
 Turn the screw to approximately 80 for 5 percent droop.
+See Figure 16.